- Coverslip Thickness

 For special microscopy applications, the μ-Dishes 35 mm, high, the µ-Slide 2 Well | 4 Well | 8 Well, and the µ-Slide 2 Well Ph+ | 4 Well Ph+ are also available with a 170 µm (+/–5 µm) coverslip glass bottom #1.5H.

-Find more information about the bottom material compatibilities with different microscopic techniques in the chapter, “Which Surface for Which Microscopy Technique”.
+Find more information about the bottom material compatibilities with different microscopic techniques in the chapter, “Comparison of Material Specifications”.

 Microscopic lenses are optimized for the standard coverslip thickness of 170 µm (left).
 Using other coverslip thicknesses makes it impossible for high resolution objective lenses to focus on the specimen (right).